 It is important that the reader of this checklist reviews and understands the disclaimer referred to on the following page.
+Note that all comments on the disclaimer relate to both Provisional STS Term Checklist for STS Term Verifications and the Final STS Term Checklist for STS Term Verifications.

-26 October 2020
+30th October 2020